climo-ai/climo-r/README.md

 You can check that your API key is correctly set by running `Sys.getenv('CLIMO_API_KEY')`

-Now, let’s create a model that can be uploaded to climo.ai using the example dataset included in the climo package:
+Now, let’s create a model that can be uploaded to clinicalmodels.io using the example dataset included in the climo package:

 ``` r
 library(climo)